hannobraun/hanno.braun-odw.eu/website/content/projects/worst-linear-axis/index.md

     )
 }}

 Didn't work.
-Way too flimsly.
+Way too flimsy.
 No matter, on to version 2:

 {{
     resized_image(